 Fiber is an indigestible nutrient your body doesn’t absorb.
 This makes avocado one of the best low-carb snacks (9).

 To make your stuffed avocado:

-- Slice it into half;
+- Slice it in half

-- Remove the seed; and
+- Remove the seed or stone

 You can fill the avocado with chopped shrimp, scrambled eggs, cheese, or tuna salad.